se-edu/learningresources/contents/security/sqlInjection.md

 |      2     |     Alice     | pw1234 |
 |      3     |      ...      |   ...  |

-1. The website prompts a login form to require the user to enter `username` and `password`.
+Then the website prompts a login form to require the user to enter `username` and `password`.
 After receiving the data, it generates the following SQL query:

 ```sql
 String query = "SELECT * FROM Users WHERE Username = ‘" + input_username +"’
                 AND Password = ‘" + input_password + "’";
 ```

-1. The website checks whether the query returns any record to verify whether the user enters the correct password.
+ Next, the website checks whether the query returns any record to verify whether the user enters the correct password.

 As an example, if a user entered their username, `Alice`, and password, `pw1234` into the website to try to gain access: